cider/cider/benchmark/README.md

 * `redis` - clone the repository, run the script, buffer the output, then save it into Redis (see `-redis_addr` to configure this mode)
-* `files` - clone the repository, run the script, buffer the output, then save in into a plan file on the disk
+* `files` - clone the repository, run the script, buffer the output, then save in into a file on the disk

 ## Results ##